MycroftAI/mycroft-core/README.md

 If this is your first PR or you're not sure where to get started, say hi in [Mycroft Chat](https://chat.mycroft.ai/) and a team member would be happy to mentor you.
+Join the [Mycroft Forum](https://community.mycroft.ai/) for questions and answers.

 # FAQ / Common Errors